Twinklebear/Twinklebear.github.io/_posts/2015-05-11-porting-a-ray-tracer-to-rust-part-3.md

 and look forward to continuing to use it.
 There are of course some complaints and annoyances I've run into as well though.
 Good learning material can be a bit hard to come by but this is being worked on and should be solid by 1.0.
 Compiler error messages can be a bit difficult to figure out sometimes, especially relating to lifetime issues.
 Fortunately the community is very helpful in working through these and it sounds like this is on the list of post-1.0 work.
-It's also not possible at the moment to implement memory pool style patterns in Rust, which I used extensively in my C++ version.
-Finally compile times can be pretty slow, especially when compiling with link time optimization.
+It's also not possible at the moment to implement memory pool style patterns in Rust, something which I used extensively in my C++ ray tracer.
+Compile times can be pretty slow, especially when compiling with optimization level 3 and link time optimization.
 Rust is still a young language and I think all of these issues (and more) are on the [priorities after 1.0](https://internals.rust-lang.org/t/priorities-after-1-0/1901) list and will be addressed in the future.